srikanthmandru/Recommender-systems-for-Yelp-users/README.md

 ### Problem Definition :

- Given the ratings for businesses by yelp users (known ratings), predict the probable ratings (unknown ratings) Ø Goal is to build a recommender system with the following properties :
+ - Given the ratings for businesses by yelp users (known ratings), predict the probable ratings (unknown ratings)

+ - The Goal of this project is to build a recommender system with the following properties :

   1. Robust - Resilient to variances in data